 Worshipping at the altar of ‘Bigger’ is inexplicable in a world that provides a thousand data points contradicting this religion.

-How many of us who’ve been to both places believe that Delhi, population about 18 million, is a better city than Singapore, population about 5 million?
+How many of us who’ve been to both places believe that Delhi, a population of about 18 million, is a better city than Singapore, a population of about 5 million?

 The increasing size of TV displays will also eventually peak.
 Because at some point, it will break the campfire-like intimacy that we expect from a television experience.
 A 400-hundred inch TV will make those unfortunate enough to have it feel like lonely occupants of an empty movie theatre.